karpach/wemo-switcher/readme.md

 * Make shortcuts configurable

 ## Disclaimer
-The application works only in Windows 7 for now.
+For now the application works only in Windows 7.